Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Edge states

 \section{Edge states}

-Finally, we analyze the emergence of edge states associated with the moire topological superconducting state.
+Finally, we analyze the emergence of edge states associated with the moire topological superconducting state in a ribbon with the structure, inset in Fig. \ref{fig:edge}d,h, displaying a schematic of the boundary conditions, which is periodic along x direction and finite along y direction.

 In particular, we will consider both pristine and defective cases, and show that in both instances, the edge modes reflect the underlying moire pattern.
 We first take a pristine system displaying the moire topological superconducting state, as shown in Figs. \ref{fig:edge}abcd.
 The electronic structure of a ribbon, infinite in the x-direction, is shown in Fig.~\ref{fig:edge}a, displaying both the existence of a gap in the bulk and propagating edge modes.
-Those two features are more clearly seen by computing the edge (Fig.~\ref{fig:edge}b) and bulk (Fig.~\ref{fig:edge}c) spectral functions as shown in Fig.~\ref{fig:edge}cd with a Green's function renormalization group algorithm\cite{Sancho1985}.
+Those two features are more clearly seen by computing the edge (Fig.~\ref{fig:edge}b) and bulk (Fig.~\ref{fig:edge}c) spectral functions as shown in Fig.~\ref{fig:edge}bc. $A(\mathbf k,\omega)$ is the momentum-resolved spectral function in the surface and bulk of a semi-infinite ribbon, with $\mathbf k$ the momentum in the translational invariant direction of the ribbon.
+It is computed from the momentum-resolved Green's function as $A(\mathbf k, \omega) = -\frac{1}{\pi} \text{Tr} [ \text{Im} (G (\mathbf k,\omega)) ]$ where $G (\mathbf k,\omega)$ is computed with a renormalization algorithm\cite{Sancho1985}.
 In particular, it is observed that the edge hosts two co-propagating modes (Fig.~\ref{fig:edge}b), consistent with the electronic structure of the moire ribbon of Fig.~\ref{fig:edge}a.
 Beyond the existence of edge modes, the moire pattern gives rise to a unique feature in real space, namely the modulation of the edge modes following the moire pattern.
 This can be clearly seen in Fig.~\ref{fig:edge}d, where it is observed that the zero-energy modes directly reflect the underlying moire pattern in the Hamiltonian.

 We now move on to consider the defective system.
 In particular, we focus on a moire superconductor with a single strong impurity per moire unit cell.
 We emphasize that, depending on the location of the impurity and the moire length, the topological phase can remain the same, become gapless, or a topological phase transition can take place.
 For the sake of concreteness, here we take a location of an impurity that strongly disrupts the original topological state, giving rise to a topological phase transition to a phase with Chern number $C=-1$.
 The electronic structure of the defective ribbon is shown in Fig.~\ref{fig:edge}e, where it observed the existence of a small bulk gap and edge modes.
 Those modes can be more clearly observed by computing the edge (Fig.~\ref{fig:edge}f) and bulk (Fig.~\ref{fig:edge}g) spectral function as shown in Figs. \ref{fig:edge}fg.
 In particular, the edge spectral function now displays a single edge mode as shown in Fig.~\ref{fig:edge}f, as expected from the bulk Chern number $C=-1$.
 It is also observed that the topological edge states avoid the location of the impurity, marked with a green star in Fig.~\ref{fig:edge}f, as expected from the strong impurity limit.
 The edge modes reflect the moire periodicity again as shown in Fig.~\ref{fig:edge}h, leading to the imprinting of the moire pattern in the topological edge modes.